This webpage describes the Mark 2 tester. If you are looking for the Mark 1 tester then it is found here.

 Case Design

-A case for the tester made from laser cut and engraved 5mm clear acrylic, together with the required fixings, banana plugs and jacks, wire and so on to house the CRT Tester is available as a kit.
+A case for the tester made from laser cut and 5mm clear acrylic with 3D printed parts.
 See the Kit Availablity and Prices section below.

 You should look in the "/ CRT Projects / CRT Tester" and the "Common Stuff" folders.